Jade Carey: Gold medal winner says Simone Biles told her to go and 'kill floor' - KESQ

 By Wayne Sterling and John Sinnott, CNN

-With the words of USA teammate Simone Biles resounding in her ears — “Go out and kill floor” — gymnast Jade Carney did just that at the Tokyo Olympics on Monday.
+With the words of USA teammate Simone Biles resounding in her ears — “Go out and kill floor” — gymnast Jade Carey did just that at the Tokyo Olympics on Monday.

 Carey finished eighth in Sunday’s vault final — she made a mistake on the first of her two vaults — but the American was back to her best as she won the gold medal in the women’s floor exercise with a score of 14.366 at the 2020 Tokyo Olympics.